Bookrage001/osc/resources/docs/widgets/sliders.md

 type:'fader',
-horizontal:false,           // [bool]   set to true to display fader horizontally align:'center',             // [left|right] only display one scale and one meter
+horizontal:false,           // [bool]   set to true to display fader horizontally align:'center',             // [left|right] only display one scale and one meter noPip:false,                // [bool] set to true to hide the scale
 range: {"min":0,"max":1},   // [object] defining the breakpoints of the fader's scale
                             //          keys can be percentages or 'min' / 'max'
                             //          custom label can be set by writing the value as an object: